- sherpa.astro.ui.load_multi_arfs(id, filenames, resp_ids=None)

 Load an ARF from a file and add it to a PHA data set.

 Load multiple RMFs for a PHA data set.

 The function does not follow the normal Python standards for parameter use, since it is designed for easy interactive use.
 When called with two arguments, they are assumed to be

-Load two ARFs into the default data set, using response ids of 1 and 2 for ‘m1.arf’ and ‘p1.arf’ respectively:
+Load three ARFs into the default data set, using response ids of 1, 2, and 3 for the LETG/HRC-S orders 1, 2, and 3 respectively: